reflectoring/reflectoring.github.io/content/blog/2022/2022-08-03-feature-flags-in-nodejs-react-client-with-launchdarkly.md

 {{% image alt="String Feature Flag LaunchDarkly" src="images/posts/nodejs-frontend-launchdarkly/Hide_User.png" %}}

-We need to fetch the *Client-Side ID* from LaunchDarkly Projects page and define it as part of the code.
+By default, flags are only available to server-side SDKs.
+When we create a flag, we can choose to expose the flag to SDKs which use client-side IDs, SDKs which use mobile keys, or both.
+If we are using a client-side or mobile SDK, we must expose our feature flags in order for the client-side or mobile SDKs to evaluate them.
+As per the [documentation](https://docs.launchdarkly.com/home/getting-started/feature-flags#making-flags-available-to-client-side-and-mobile-sdks), in case of React UI or any Javascript UI, we need to enable *“SDKs using Client-side ID”* option.
+So in this case, we will fetch the *Client-Side ID* from LaunchDarkly Projects page and define it as part of the code.
 We should also make sure that the targeting option is enabled for the flag.

 {{% image alt="LaunchDarkly Keys" src="images/posts/nodejs-frontend-launchdarkly/LaunchDarkly_Keys.png" %}}